samikshaghodpage03-ui/NexusAI-Sales-Agent/README.md

 ### How it works

-Every `/chat` response triggers a **separate Claude API call** with a strict evaluator system prompt.
+Every `/chat` response triggers a **separate Gemini API call** with a strict evaluator system prompt.
 The prompt instructs the model to score three independent dimensions and return only JSON — no prose, no fences.

 ```
 groundedness: Is every claim traceable to the tool data? (hallucination detector)